Charanvct/Personality_prediction_Using_MBTI/README.md

 Run the main.py in vscode or any other pythonIDE.

 Execute the notebook in the Google Colab.
 You can even use the Jupyter Notebook to execute the machine code.

+# Custom Dataset
+Since to predict the personality we need to give input.
+So we need to make a .csv file that will include the text(tweets).

+Here's a CSV file that I made manually which is in the dataset folder.

+You can store this CSV file anywhere you want.
+There is no restriction for placing this custom-made file in a fixed location as compared to the other files.